siddhantmaharana/atlytics_team_recylers/README.md

 ## News

 * Sid Mon 00:21:
 	- Cleaned the EV data.
 Now it contains data for the following states
 		- Colorado, Connecticut, Michigan, Minnesota, Washington, Texas, Oregon, Virginia, Vermont
 	- Each row should now ideally represent each registration[Limited it to 2017-18]
 	- Now the code is in 1_SID_get_data_from_evhub_V2 notebook.
 	- Cleaned the blank ZIP codes
 	- Get the final csv from ev_data file(in the Dropbox)

--
+* Sid Mon 00:21:
+	- Cleaned the EV data.
+Now it contains data for the following states
+		- Colorado, Connecticut, Michigan, Minnesota, Washington, Texas, Oregon, Virginia, Vermont
+	- Each row should now ideally represent each registration[Limited it to 2017-18]
+	- Now the code is in 1_SID_get_data_from_evhub_V2 notebook.
+	- Cleaned the blank ZIP codes
+	- Get the final csv from ev_data file(in the Dropbox)

 * Sid Mon 02:24